 Who We Are

 We won’t brew on a dare, but we’re not complacent.
-Sure, we may throw an off-the-wall ingredient in our Single Tank Series, but we always brew with intent.
+Sure, we may use an off-the-wall ingredient in our Single Tank Series, but we always brew with intent.
 Since the beginning, we’ve vowed to use only the best in our brews.

 Where we call home.
 When we locked eyes with this historic 1890’s beauty, we had to have her.
 Once an ice house, a dairy creamery and a recording studio, this place is heavy with history.
-We’ve turned this building into a labyrinth of breweries to make room for our mainstays, seasonals, Single Tank Series, cask-conditioned and barrel-aged beers.
+We’ve turned this building into a labyrinth to make room for our mainstays, seasonals, Single Tank Series, cask-conditioned and barrel-aged beers.

 That’s you.
 We brew beer, and if you dig it, we make more of it.
 It’s that simple.
-Whether you’re sipping it with friends, around the dinner table with family or at the pub next to a stranger, good beer makes for great company.
+Whether you’re sipping with friends, around the dinner table with family or at the pub next to a stranger, good beer makes for great company.
 The best friends are made over beer.